Choosing the Right ERP System for Your Mid-Market Company: Horizontal vs. Vertical

 Vertical Tier Two ERP Software Systems

-Vertical ERP systems are purpose-built for specific industries, such as food and beverage, pharmaceuticals, field services, or process manufacturing.
-These solutions come with pre-configured features and workflows designed around industry best practices.
+Vertical ERP systems are specifically designed for certain industries, such as food and beverage, pharmaceuticals, field services, or process manufacturing.
+They come with pre-configured features and workflows that align with industry best practices.

 Key Characteristics:

-Industry-specific: Built with deep functionality for a particular sector.
+Industry-specific: Developed with extensive functionality suited for a particular sector.

-Compliance-ready: Often includes tools for regulatory and quality management.
+Compliance-ready: Often includes tools for managing regulations and quality.

 Pros:

-Lower total cost of ownership in industry-aligned use cases.
+Lower total cost of ownership for industry-specific use cases.

 Cons: